bigscience-workshop/bigscience/jz/slurm/README.md

 $ chmod a+x ./test-nodes.py
 ```

-now the test slurm script - use a few minutes time for this test so that SLURM yields it faster:
+Now let's create a driver slurm script.
+Use a few minutes time for this test so that SLURM yields it faster:
 ```
 #!/bin/bash
 #SBATCH --job-name=dummy.slurm